graphhopper/directions-api/docs-matrix.md

 ## Matrix API Docs

-The Matrix API is part of the [GraphHopper Directions API](https://graphhopper.com/#directions-api).
+The Matrix API is part of the [GraphHopper Directions API](https://graphhopper.com/#directions-api) and with this API you can calculate many-to-many routes a lot more efficient.

+## API Clients and Examples

+See the [clients](./README.md) section in the main document.

 ### Introduction